HNDThuan/CSE454-DUYTHUAN/WIKI.md

 When you include a task list in the first comment of an Issue, you will see a helpful progress bar in your list of issues.
 It works in Pull Requests, too!

 And, of course emoji!
 This file was edited by Thuan
+This file was added some new content by Thuan